Order of contents on this page: (Click on the links below)

 The British soon realised the potential of India as a source for shipbuilding, especially for the construction of ships of Indian teak, considered to be the best ship timber to be found anywhere, a wood that is strong, resistant to marine borers and has a durability to last much longer in the climate experienced in the tropics.
 British entrepreneurs soon established shipyards in that country, building ships for the Oriental trade, and invariably giving those ships British names.

 The Suffolk, 403 tons, was launched in August 1803 by the Messrs Hudson, Bacon & Co. shipyard in Calcutta.
-In 1805 she was renamed the General Wellesley after the British governor and military leader in that part of India (later better known as the Duke of Wellington).
-The ship was captured and subsequently sunk off the coast of America in 1815.
+In 1805 she was renamed the General Wellesley after the British governor and military leader in that part of India (later better known as the Duke of Wellington) who returned to Britain that year.
+The General Wellesley was one of the transport vessels that the British government hired to support the campaigns to capture Île Bourbon (now Réunion) and Île de France (now Mauritius) in 1810.